polkapolka/parse_facebook/README.md

 3. Navigate into the location "facebook - {Name}/html"
 4. Run the command `python parse_facebook.py`

-The output should be a bunch of csv files with the same names as the htm files in htm.
+The output should be a bunch of csv files with the same names as the htm files in the html folder.

 ## Next Steps
 I want to put out some plots that will show what I have done on facebook.
 Maybe even some NLTK on my messages or something fancy.

+### Research Questions
+* Have I ever quit facebook?
+* Has my activity changed over time?
+* suggest more questions